NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 };
 ```

-> [!Note] It is also a good practice to keep both the declaration and the map element in alphabetical order.
+> [!Note] Keep both the loader declaration and the map element in alphabetical order.

 The key in the map will be used in the configuration file as follows: